to sit and listen, where to get programs

 can walk to the tower from S-Bahn stops Brandenburger Tor and

-Hauptbahnhof.
-These stations are useful when the streets are
+These stations are useful when the streets are closed due to

-closed due to events taking place near the tower and the buses
+events and demonstrations taking place near the tower and the

-have been diverted and don’t stop at the bus stops near the
+buses have been diverted and don’t stop at the bus stops near

-tower.
-The Velothon and Bicycle Parade in June and the Berlin
+the tower.
+The Velothon and Bicycle Parade in June are two such

 can the carillon best be heard?